Updated: Apr 25

 Or maybe you've seen it on TV, where a character speaks to the audience or looks straight in the camera as if sharing a joke.
 Generally, as writers, we're not encouraged to break that wall, interrupting the narrative to type to the main character,

 “Don't do that!
 If you do that you're gonna suffer!”

 Well, God broke the fourth wall, and walked straight into the story Himself, getting it back on track to the way He wanted it to be.
 He steered mankind towards the final conclusion He's planned that'll blow everyone's socks off.

-So, I guess I'm just trying to say that the Cross was God's choice, His plan.
-This is the story He wanted to tell.
-It didn't just happen, it wasn't the story running amuck, it was planned from the outset.
+The cross didn't just happen, it wasn't the story running amuck, it was planned from the outset.
 (See this post on Evidence for Jesus in the Old Testament for more about God's plan in the Old Testament for salvation through Jesus.)
-Why He chose this particular plot is a mystery to me, but I am profoundly grateful that He wrote me a story where there is room for character development, and a plan for a happy ending.
+Why He chose this particular plot is a mystery to me, but I am profoundly grateful that He wrote me a story where there is room for character development and a plan for a happy ending.

 I'm just one person within a tapestry of characters.
-I can't see the big picture, because I'm in my own story line.
-Perhaps someday, when The End scrolls across the sky, I'll finally understand why things had to be the way the were.
+I can't see the big picture, because I'm in my own storyline.
+Perhaps someday, when The End scrolls across the sky, I'll finally understand why things had to be the way they were.

 Oh, and I'm not the first one to think of God and Jesus as a writer.
 “Fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.” - Hebrews 12:2